 For appointment call: (936) 760-1200

-Our foot and ankle specialists treat many different conditions including diabetic foot concerns that should not be ignored.
+Our foot and ankle specialist treats many different conditions including diabetic foot concerns that should not be ignored.

 Peripheral neuropathy is the most common cause of foot pain for diabetes patients.
 This can result in: